CumulusNetworks/docs/content/cumulus-netq-45/More-Documents/NetQ-CLI-Reference-Manual/install.md

 None

-### Sample Usage

 ### Related Commands

+- `netq install cluster add-worker`

 - - -
 ## netq install opta standalone

-Installs the NetQ Collector software on a single cloud server (NetQ Cloud Appliance or VM) with a single command.
+Installs the NetQ Collector software on a single cloud server (VM) with a single command.
 You must have the hostname, IP address, or interface of the server, the NetQ software bundle, and configuration key to run the command.
 You can also configure a proxy.

 Obtain the software release bundle from the {{<exlink url="https://nvid.nvidia.com/" text="NVIDIA Application Hub">}}.